 Arcata Wastewater Treatment Plant and Wildlife Sanctuary, Wastewater treatment facility and wildlife sanctuary in Arcata, United States.

-The plant began treating wastewater in 1949 as a basic sewage facility for the growing community.
-Over the following decades it transformed into a hybrid system that merges traditional treatment methods with engineered wetlands for environmental benefit.
+The plant began treating wastewater in 1949 as a basic sewage facility for the growing community of Arcata.
+Over the following decades it was transformed into a hybrid system that combines traditional treatment methods with engineered wetlands.

-The grounds are accessible daily from sunrise until one hour after sunset for self-guided exploration.
-Free guided walks through the marshes are offered regularly to help visitors understand the different habitats and what lives in them.
+The grounds are open daily from sunrise until one hour after sunset for self-guided exploration.
+Free guided walks are offered regularly and can help visitors get a better sense of what lives in each part of the site.

 The community of curious travelers